emacle/owl4ce.github.io-d/content/proc/interrupts/index.en.md

        "Google's Lighthouse Accessibility Tests Are Helpful, But Not Perfect"
 {{< /admonition >}}

-{{< admonition example "Coding-side Optimization" true >}}
+{{< admonition example "Front-end Optimization" true >}}
-1. Convert WebP-optimized (static) images with Lazy Load (dynamically) at runtime
+1. Process WebP-optimized (static) images with Lazy Load (dynamically) at runtime
 2. Well-optimized and minified website element codes as much as possible
 3. Conditionally load specific libraries for each page only when needed
-4. Less use of 3rd-party libraries (trough CDN without preconnect)
+4. Less use of 3rd-party libraries (through CDN without preconnect)
 {{< /admonition >}}

 ---